-When operating a motorized vehicle, it’s important that you are being a safe and responsible driver.
+When operating a motorized vehicle, you must be being a safe and responsible driver.
 At Trubicars, we emphasize to our students the importance of driving safely and the responsibility you have while being behind the wheel.
 There are many steps that you can take to ensure you are being a safe driver, at Trubicars, we have outlined some of these steps for you to consider while you are behind the wheel.

 1Follow Driving Rules

 It’s imperative that while you are driving, you are paying attention to the road signs that you may encounter and are adhering to the rules of the road.
 These road signs and rules are put in place for a reason; to ensure all drivers are driving safely!